Acute Flaccid Myelitis (AFM)

 How soon after exposure do symptoms appear?

-The incubation period and time until symptom development depend on which virus is causing the illness.
+The time between exposure and symptom development depends on the virus causing the illness.

 How is AFM diagnosed?